LassiHeikkila/ComputerSecurityProject2022/README.md

 ```
 There are a few strings that look an awful lot like public or private RSA keys.

+After some experimenting with `openssl`, we determined that the private key and the second public key are a pair.

 ## References
 [hacefresko](https://github.com/hacefresko)'s great post about the same device was very useful for getting initial access:
 [tp-link-tapo-c200-unauthenticated-rce](https://www.hacefresko.com/posts/tp-link-tapo-c200-unauthenticated-rce).